ajayalex/lazy-loading/README.md

 # Lazy Loading

-Test task for lazy loading with vanilla js.
+Test task for lazy loading with vanilla js and json placeholder API.

 ## How to run?